 Rainwater Harvesting Calculator

-Your roof is a free water collection system!
 Every millimetre of rain that falls on one square metre of roof equals one litre of water.
-This calculator estimates your annual rainwater harvesting potential based on your roof catchment area, local rainfall, and system efficiency.
+This calculator estimates annual rainwater collection based on roof catchment area, local rainfall, and system efficiency.
 Collected rainwater can supplement garden irrigation, toilet flushing, and laundry.

 How We Calculate This